docsdevbr/symfony-doc-pt-br/security.rst

     $ php bin/console security:hash-password

-Read more about all available hashers and password migration in :doc:`security/passwords`.
+Read more about all available hashers (including specific hashers) and password migration in :doc:`security/passwords`.

 .. _firewalls-authentication:
 .. _a-authentication-firewalls: